bfox87/PyBer_Analysis/README.md

 ## Results:
 - **Total Rides**:
     - With 1,625 rides, urban markets/cities comprise a little over two-thirds of PyBer's business.
-Suburban cities take a little over a quarter with rural markets just 5% with only 125 rides.
+Suburban cities take a little over a quarter with rural markets at just 5% with only 125 rides.
 - **Total Drivers**:
     - Urban cities take an even larger share of PyBer's drivers (81%) than they do with rides.
 Suburban cities and rural cities have much smaller driver counts with 490 (16.5% of total) and 78 drivers (2.6% of total) respectively.
     - This means the driver imbalance between city type is much greater than it is for rides.